-Class II is the one class not limited to the five “Victim or Target” groups.
+Slave Labor Class II was the one class not limited to the five “Victim or Target” groups.

 As a condition to approval of the Settlement Agreement, the Court accepted

-the Special Master’s recommendation that Swiss entities who used slave labor
+the Special Masters' recommendation that Swiss entities that used slave labor

 The Court explained the rationale for this requirement in its July 26, 2000